 What types of damage does your homeowners insurance policy not cover?

 The specific perils and types of damage covered by your policy will depend on the coverage you purchase.
 As a general rule, a standard homeowners policy will not cover intentional damage, damage from war, ordinary wear and tear, flooding or earthquake.
 Policies often exclude other types of perils, so you should carefully review your entire policy and ask questions of your agent or an insurance claims attorney if you have questions about coverage.

-In this situation, you should carefully review your entire policy to identify potential shortcomings in terms of your coverage.
+At least yearly.
+You should carefully review your entire policy to identify potential shortcomings in terms of your coverage.
 There may be endorsements providing additional forms of coverage that did not make sense when you purchased the policy that make sense now.
 Further, the limits of your policy might be set too low given the replacement value of your home if you have a policy that has not been updated in many years.

 If you do not have replacement coverage, the insurer will pay you the purchase price of the item but only after subtracting an amount for depreciation.
 If a significant amount of your property is badly damaged or destroyed by a fire, for example, you might struggle to replace your home furnishings and other personal property because you lack the funds to actually replace the items.
 If you have replacement cost coverage, you are entitled to the amount needed to replace destroyed, stolen or damaged personal property without regard to depreciation.